bitsbeats/drone-tree-config/README.md

 ## Limitations

-Currently supports only Github and a single `.drone.yml`.
-The first one that matches will be used.
+Currently supports only Github.

 ## Usage

 Environment variables:

+- `PLUGIN_CONCAT`: Concats all found configs to a multi-machine build.
+Defaults to `false`.
-- `PLUGIN_DEBUG`: Set this to `yes` to enable debug messages.
+- `PLUGIN_DEBUG`: Set this to `true` to enable debug messages.
 - `PLUGIN_ADDRESS`: Listen address for the plugins webserver.
 Defaults to `:3000`.
 - `PLUGIN_SECRET`: Shared secret with drone.
 You can generate the token using `openssl rand -hex 16`.
 - `GITHUB_TOKEN`: Github personal access token.
 Only needs repo rights.
 See [here][1].
 - `GITHUB_SERVER`: Custom Github server for Github Enterprise

+If `PLUGIN_CONCAT` is not set, the first `.drone.yml` whill be used.

 Example docker-compose: